 Built by Nakajima.
 This aircraft was designed by Hideo Itokawa in response to an response to a Japanese Army Air Force (JAAF) specification in December 1937 to replace the Ki-27 Nate.
 Designed by the Japanese Army Air Force (JAAF) as Type 1 Fighter / Ki-43 Oscar.
 Nicknamed by the Japanese Hayabusa (Peregrine Falcon).
 Code named "Oscar" by the Allies.
 During the Pacific War, this was the primary JAAF fighter with incredible

-maneuverability and a steep fast rate of climb.
-Vulnerable to enemy fire,
+maneuverability and a fast rate of climb but was vulnerable to enemy fire,

 and its armament was insufficient for bringing down

 heavily armored Allied aircraft.

 Powered by a Nakajima Ha-25 radial engine with a two-bladed engine.
 Armed with two 7.7mm Type 89 machine guns or one 7.7mm Type 89 machine gun and one 12.7mm Ho-103 machine gun.
 All Nakajima built production Ki-43-I (Model 1) aircraft had three-digit manufacture numbers.
 Ki-43-I Oscar manufacture numbers were coded by adding +100 to the true serial number.
 For example, Ki-43-I 750 was the 650th Oscar produced.
 Ki-43 (Model 1) aircraft built by the Army Air Arsenal with four-digit manufacture numbers.

 Power was provided by a Nakajima Ha-115 with a three-bladed engine.
 All Nakajima built production Ki-43-II (Model 2) aircraft had four-digit MNs.
 Ki-43-II Oscar manufacture numbers were coded by adding +5000 to the true serial number.
 Tachikawa Ki-43 (Model 2) aircraft had five-digit MNs.